vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLoginFailed(LoginFailedEvent loginFailedEvent) {
 	// A LoginFailedEvent contains the following:
-	// provider         = the provider on which the login has failed
+	// Provider         = the provider on which the login has failed
-	// errorDescription = description of the reason for failure
+	// ErrorDescription = description of the reason for failure
-	// autoLogin 		= comes "true" if user login automatically
+	// AutoLogin 		    = comes "true" if user login automatically
-	// payload          = an identification string that you can give when you initiate
+	// Payload          = an identification string that you can give when you initiate
 	//                    the login operation and want to receive back upon failure

 	// ... your game specific implementation here ...